linkedin/rest.li/building.md

 build Rest.li.
 You can simply depend on the [artifacts in the maven central repository](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.linkedin.pegasus%22)

-The current latest version in Maven Central is 2.2.5.

 For details on how to use Rest.li from its maven central artifacts, see:
 [Quickstart](/rest.li/start/step_by_step)